nuxt/blueprints/README.md

 This module is considered experimental and a work-in-progress.

-## Edge dependencies

-Due to the use of [static class features](https://github.com/tc39/proposal-static-class-features/), it's required to use at least [Node v12.4.0](https://node.green/#ESNEXT-candidate--stage-3--static-class-fields).

-Also at this moment the blueprints module only works with [`nuxt-edge`](https://www.npmjs.com/package/nuxt-edge) as some required Nuxt.js features have not officially been released.

 ## Examples

 Check the [example](./example) for a simple blueprint example.

 If you are looking for a more advanced example, have a look at the [NuxtPress repository](https://github.com/nuxt/press) which is also build using blueprints.

+## Edge dependency

+At this moment the blueprints module only works with [`nuxt-edge`](https://www.npmjs.com/package/nuxt-edge) as some required Nuxt.js features have not yet been released officially.

+If you wish to run the example from this repo, you need to use at least [Node v12.4.0](https://node.green/#ESNEXT-candidate--stage-3--static-class-fields) due to the use of [static class features](https://github.com/tc39/proposal-static-class-features/).
+Those are transpiled on release using [@babel/plugin-proposal-class-properties](https://babeljs.io/docs/en/babel-plugin-proposal-class-properties), but the example runs from source.

 ## Development